TileDB-Inc/TileDB-ML/README.md

 * **Load** machine learning models from TileDB arrays.

-* **Load** features in order to train machine learning models, from TileDB arrays directly to machine learning framework's data APIs.
+* **Load** features, in order to train machine learning models, from TileDB arrays directly to machine learning framework's data APIs.
-  This feature is **NOT** supported at the moment, but we are already working on integrations with Tensorflow data API, PyTorch DataLoader API and Scikit-Learn Pipelines and will be supported in our next release.
+  We already [support](https://github.com/TileDB-Inc/TileDB-ML/blob/master/tiledb/ml/data_apis/tensorflow.py) (in Python) the Tensorflow data API with the use of Python generators for dense TileDB arrays, and we are similarly working on PyTorch DataLoader API and Scikit-Learn Pipelines which will be out soon.

 ## Structure and examples

-At the moment we provide code for saving and loading models to and from TileDB arrays.
-The corresponding implementations live in ``tiledb/ml/models`` folder.
+At the moment we provide code for saving and loading models to and from TileDB arrays and for loading features from TileDB arrays into Tensorflow Data API.
+The corresponding implementations for model save/load, live in ``tiledb/ml/models`` folder.
 All implemented classes (``TensorflowTileDB``, ``PyTorchTileDB``, ``SklearnTileDB`` ) inherit from base class (``TileDBModel``) and implement ``save()`` and ``load()`` functionality.
 In case you would like to contribute model save/load implementations that support other machine learning frameworks, please take a look at the current implementations and commit code accordingly.
 Please also read the contributing section below.